 The marketing material on the official Hunter website says that Hunter Test is a “premium” supplement that has been “perfectly dosed” to help deliver results.

-The product description on the official website goes on to say that what sets this supplement apart is that it uses “higher doses” and “better quality ingredients” than other similar products.
+The description on the official website goes on to say that what sets this supplement apart is that it uses “higher doses” and “better quality ingredients” than other similar products.